 Emerging Leaders Program

-E.L.P is a bi-weekly leadership development program that provides a space for students who are a newer to the leadership process to have in depth conversations about the foundations of leadership, justice, and involvement at Loyola.
-E.L.P uses a cohort-based model to develop community with participants and to encourage completion of the program.
+ELP is a leadership development program that provides a space for students who are a newer to the leadership process at Loyola University Chicago to have in depth conversations about the foundations of leadership, justice, and campus involvement.
+ELP uses a cohort-based model to develop community among participants who meet seven times throughout the fall semester.
 By participating in the program students will have the opportunity to engage in the leadership process through experiential learning activities and group discussions.

-- Any Loyola student who wishes to explore their personal philosophy of leadership
+- Wish to explore their personal philosophy of leadership

-- Students wanting to develop skills to more effectively work in teams and/or organizations
+- Want to develop effective skills to work in teams

 As a result of participating in the Emerging Leaders Program, students will be able to: